 Atom Finance does research really well.
 And, compared to alternatives, it does so at a very affordable price.
 While Atom often compares itself to Bloomberg Terminal (which costs $24,000 a year), most retail investors are looking at the below alternatives.

-Atom Finance vs. Personal Capital
+Atom Finance vs. Empower

-Personal Capital is our top overall investment tracking app.
+Empower is our top overall investment tracking app.
 It’s not a research tool in itself, but it is very useful for evaluating your portfolio.
 By syncing your accounts, you can get key metrics like where you fall on the efficient frontier and future projections.

 The cost is free.

-Learn more in our Personal Capital Review.
+Learn more in our Empower review.

 Atom Finance vs. Yahoo Finance